How to Get Cheaper Car Insurance for First Time Drivers

 At Go-Girl, we specialise in giving first time drivers like you the car insurance cover you need at a price you can afford.

 Get your insurance from us and you’ll immediately start working towards that no claims discount.
 We also offer first time drivers up to £100 personal belongings cover and up to £200 handbag cover.

-And if you are involved in an incident, our comprehensive policy will give you legal cover and a courtesy car for the duration of the repairs.
+And if you are involved in an incident, our comprehensive policy will give you a courtesy car for the duration of the repairs.